Accenture/adop-docker-compose/README.md

         - N.B.
 If you see an error saying that docker-machine cannot find an associated subnet in a zone, go back to the VPC Dashboard on AWS and check the availablity zone for the subnet you've created.
 Then rerun the startup script and use the -z option to specify the zone for your subnet, e.g. for a zone of eu-west-1c the above command becomes:

             ```./quickstart.sh -t aws -m adop1 -a AAA -s BBB -c vpc-123abc -r eu-west-1 -u user.name -p userPassword -z c```
+	- While the quickstart.sh script is executing, it will create a	security group called ```docker-machine```.
+This group contains ports open inbound for 22 and 2376.
+The start script will not be able to complete without opening port 80 for stack service checks.
+[Add a rule](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html#adding-security-group-rule) into the security group to allow port 80, protocol HTTP.
+You may want to restrict this port to My IP or a custom IP range.
 1. If all goes well you will see the following output and you can view the DevOps Platform in your browser
     ```
     ##########################################################